0100101101011010/food/_posts/2019-01-13-what-i-ate-starring-wafflemaker.md

 ## Friday: Tea Eggs, BBQ Seitan Ribs and Peanut Butter Cookies

-I actually started making these on Thursday.
-(I know, I don't blame you for thinking _how many eggs does this girl eat and is it healthy?!_ But I bought an 18-count carton of eggs this week so I have quite a lot to play with, and luckily I'm a fan of eggs in basically any form.
+Since tea eggs is an overnight process, I started making them on Thursday.
+(I know, I don't blame you for thinking _again?! how many eggs does this girl eat?!_ But I bought an 18-count carton of eggs this week so I have quite a lot to play with, and luckily I'm a fan of eggs in basically any form.
 I made ten of these eggs using this recipe and plan to eat one or two a day.)

 ![tea eggs](/food/images/foodventures-tea-eggs.jpg){:width="50%"}{: .image-left}

 When I was a kid, my mom would make these tea eggs a few times a year and I always DEVOURED them.
 And since it's a pretty simple matter of boiling eggs and marinating them, I decided it was time I started making them myself.
 On the way to Toronto from Calgary after winter break, I brought with me a pack of old loose leaf black tea, which are essential for this recipe.

 For the marinade, I looked around at various recipes online but ultimately used my own formula.
-I'll make a post about this later.

 I pressure cooked the eggs on HIGH for 5 minutes, since I prefer a soft yolk, using the guidelines from [Pressure Cook Recipes](https://www.pressurecookrecipes.com/pressure-cooker-soft-hard-boiled-eggs/).
 I cooked the eggs directly in the marinade.
 I think heating the spices in the marinade releases more of their flavour.

 The egg yolks were surprisingly a lot firmer than I expected, but I still loved them!
 My family has always hardboiled eggs until they're absolutely firm, so this was definitely an improvement for me even though the yolk wasn't runny.
+But I don't think the flavour was quite as strong as I wanted it to be, even though I soaked it for an entire day.
+I will try to go for an even longer marinating time the next time I make this.

 ![bbq seitan ribs](/food/images/foodventures-bbq-seitan-ribs.jpg){:width="50%"}{: .image-left}